 Thinking Theologically Workshop

-Reading and examining M. Shawn Copeland’s article, “Racism and the Vocation of the Theologian,” students will reflect on their own theological understandings, sources, and methods.
+Reading and examining an article selected by the faculty facilitators, students will reflect on their own theological understandings, sources, and methods.
 In conversation with others, students will look deeper into their theological roots and how theology is framed in relationship to major issues and vocation.
 Faculty facilitators will provide a brief overview and lead a discussion about what it means to think theologically.

 Click here to access the article, “Racism and the Vocation of the Theologian”; you will need to enter your WFU username and password to access the article.

 - Derek S. Hicks | Assistant Professor of Religion and Culture